espressif/esp-idf/docs/api-reference/peripherals/touch_pad.rst

 Once detection threshold is established, it may be set on initialization with :cpp:func:`touch_pad_config` or at the runtime with :cpp:func:`touch_pad_set_thresh`.

 In next step configure how interrupts are triggered.
-They may be triggered below or above threshold and this is set –with function :cpp:func:`touch_pad_set_trigger_mode`.
+They may be triggered below or above threshold and this is set with function :cpp:func:`touch_pad_set_trigger_mode`.

 Finally configure and manage interrupt calls using the following functions: